 First, let's start with the best musical books.
 These will help musicians improve their skills, learn new techniques, and make better recordings.

 Best Books for Musicians: The Beatles – the Complete Score

-The Beatles were simply the best songwriters of the 20th century.
+Want to learn how to write better music?
+Well, the Beatles were simply the best songwriters of the 20th century.
 Period.

 End of story.
 So why not learn directly from their songs?

 Maybe you want to learn how to play Beatles songs, or maybe you want to learn how write songs like them.
 Either way, his incredibly usable book includes all of their songs, arranged for all the major instruments on each song.
 It includes guitar tab, piano parts and notation, lyrics, etc.

 I can't tell you how many cool chord inversions, riffs, licks, and chord changes I learned just by playing around with this book.
 If I only had one music book, this one be it.
 Plus, deconstructing The Beatles' work is a masterclass in songwriting and arrangement.